simonleandergrimm/simonleandergrimm.github.io/content/posts/fermi_instructions.md

 ### Gameplay

 One round is always based on one question.
-As the designed of the question knows the answer they don't play, rather facilitating the round:
+As the designer of the question at play knows the answer they don't play, instead facilitating the round:

- 1. The authors poses the question.
+ 1. The author poses the question.
 All other players come up with an answer, sending their estimate to the author, e.g., via Signal.
 Players are not allowed to use the internet or calculator to arrive at the answer.

  2. Going counter-clockwise, the first player always gives a small blind (e.g., 25), the second player gives a big blind (e.g., 50).
 Following this, players can bet as much as they want, having to match the highest bet just like in normal poker.